UPDATED: JULY 25, 2022 | 2 MIN READ

 These special programs and benefits are available from Allstate:

 DriveWise – This downloaded app keeps a record of things like speeding, hard stopping, and night driving to assess how safe you are on the road.
 Best of all, Allstate does not ding you for mistakes made while using the app.
-It only accounts for the positive behavior.
+It only accounts for positive behavior.
 It requires ongoing participation, but the discount continues too.
 They share this app with their subsidiary, Esurance.

 teenSMART – Teenage drivers willing to participate in this online course will be eligible for potential additional discounts.